jdpigeon/gcp-iot-adapter/README.md

 ## Known Issues/Limitations

 * MQTT Topic names should not have periods `.` in them.
-This is the separate used in AMQP topics.
+This is the separator used in AMQP topics.
 * The adapter doesn't support TLS for the connection to RabbitMQ - but this shouldn't be a problem when running on the local RabbitMQ server.
 It _does_ connect to Pub/Sub via TLS.
 * Buildng the adapter from scratch requires Erlang 18.3 and Elixir 1.2.
 The packages (tarball and .deb) include this, and building with Docker will take care of those dependencies.